Thyroid Cancer Signs and Symptoms

-Thyroid cancer begins in the thyroid, a butterfly-shaped gland located at the base of the neck.
-Composed of two main types of cells—follicular cells, which regulate the body’s metabolism, and parafollicular cells, which manage the body’s use of calcium—the thyroid produces hormones that control many important bodily processes, such as bone maintenance and heart, muscle and digestive function.
+Thyroid cancer begins in the thyroid, a butterfly-shaped gland located at the base of the throat.
+The thyroid produces hormones that control many important bodily processes, such as bone maintenance and heart, muscle and digestive function.
+The gland is composed of two main types of cells: follicular cells, which regulate the body’s metabolism, and parafollicular cells, which manage the body’s use of calcium.
 Though relatively rare, thyroid cancer is one of the most common cancers of the endocrine system.

 In some cases, thyroid cancer never grows or requires treatment.
 For instance, active surveillance may be considered as an alternative to immediate treatment for papillary microcarcinoma, which has a low risk of progressing and spreading.

-When necessary, thyroid cancer treatment usually involves surgical removal of part or all of the thyroid (thyroidectomy).
+When necessary, thyroid cancer treatment usually involves surgical removal of part or all of the thyroid gland (thyroidectomy).
 Radioactive iodine treatment may be administered after surgery to destroy any remaining cancerous cells.
-Additionally, if the entire gland was removed, hormone therapy will be needed to replace the natural hormones previously produced by the thyroid.
+Additionally, if the entire gland is surgically removed, hormone therapy will be needed to replace the natural hormones it previously produced.

 Early warning signs of thyroid cancer